rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 - How the telephone network will behave on christmas.
 - How our streaming app will perform in the season finale of our most watched series.

-Even tough the avobe scenarios are very real, they do not represent the usual workload of an app and for that reason they require another type of test.
+Even tough the above scenarios are very real, they do not represent the usual workload of an app and for that reason they require another type of test.

 ## Reality Model